Medical marijuana has been promoted as a controversial but effective option in the treatment

 helps lower blood pressure, which is one of the contributing causes behind pressure build up within the eye.
 However, the problem with using marijuana

 to lower blood pressure is the short-term effects of the active molecules, which only last for approximately 3-4 hours.
 This fact represents a challenge

 in making medical marijuana a sustainable long-term treatment solution.
 In the specific case of glaucoma, not enough research has been developed in

-studying marijuana's overall impact on the optic nerve specifically.
+studying marijuana's overall long term impact on the optic nerve specifically.
 Detailed research requires investigating how lowering a person's overall blood

 pressure affects the blood supply to the optic nerve.
 The concern is that lower overall blood pressure could potentially exacerbate the effects of

 So does marijuana help treat glaucoma?
 Well, for the moment this question does not seem to have a definitive or conclusive answer.
 However we do